all-of-us/raw-data-repository/doc/api_workflows/field_reference/participant_summary_field_list.rst

   withdrawalReason
       Possible enumerations are (UNSET, FRAUDULENT, DUPLICATE, TEST).
 If withdrawalReason is UNSET the participant is self withdrawn, any other enumeration means the participant was administratively withdrawn.

+  withdrawalAuthored
+      The time the participant withdrew from program participation.

   suspensionStatus
       The satus of suspension for a participant.
 The possible enumerations are (NOT_SUSPENDED, NO_CONTACT).

+  participantOrigin
+      The sign up portal the participant used to enroll (Vibrent, Care Evolution).